Urielcito/Solvd-LABA/README.md

 # Relevant info for the DAO homework:
-- 'Service' package that's inside the src folder now hosts a large quantity of new interfaces (IAnimal, ICat, etc...) these are implemented in each respective DAO (for now, just AnimalDAO)
+- 'Service' package that's inside the src folder now hosts a large quantity of new interfaces (IAnimal, ICat, etc...) these are implemented in each respective DAO
 - New 'MySQL' package located inside the src folder that hosts the 'JDBC' class responsible for the connection to the database and all the Data Access Objects.
 - A copy of the connector jar file was stored under the folder Maven Hierarchy Exercise/lib/

 # Requested MySQL Queries
 - "10 statements for insertion"
 ```